duracell80/oceaneyes/README.md

 - Renkforce RF-IR-MONOV2
 - CC WiFi 3 Internet Radio (with Skytune)

-To protect your investment and lengthen the life of your device, avoid known Reciva radios, like older CC Crane's, Grace Digital's Sangean's, and Sirius radios that have a vested interest in broadcast technologies like satelite radio.
+To protect your investment and lengthen the life of your device ask community members or reviewers if the device let's you add your own station URL's directly.
+Avoid known Reciva radios, like older CC Crane's, Grace Digital's, and Sirius radios that have a vested interest in broadcast technologies like satelite radio.
+Frontier service based devices are also risky unless adding station URl's directly is allowed via upgrade.

 Avoid Pure and Pure Evoke's and Inscabin's, Lemega's, NakiRadio, Sungale's, most Sangean's, AUNA's.

-Non-Skytune Radios that have long life potenital: Tivoli, Logitech, Brennan, Raspbery Pi, as well as settop boxes or streaming devices like Roku, Amazon Fire, Apple TV, Now TV, Android or Android TV devices, Chromecast and AirPlay devices.
+Non-Skytune Radios that have long life potenital: Tivoli, Logitech, Brennan, Raspbery Pi / DIY devices and Single Board based retro handhelds, as well as set-top boxes or streaming devices like Roku, Amazon Fire, Apple TV or iOS devices, Now TV, Android or Android TV devices, Chromecast and AirPlay devices.